 To expand your app's capabilities, you can integrate external data sources using Adalo's External Collections feature.
 This allows you to sync real-time data from platforms like Airtable, Google Sheets, MS SQL Server, or PostgreSQL.

 To set this up, go to the Database tab and connect your external source.
-You’ll need the API key and base URL for the service you’re integrating.
-Keep in mind that this feature is available with Adalo’s Professional plan, which starts at $65 per month.
+You'll need the API key and base URL for the service you're integrating.
+For even simpler spreadsheet integration, SheetBridge turns a Google Sheet into an actual database for the easiest control without database-related learning curves.

 Once connected, external data can be filtered just like internal collections.
 For instance, if you're pulling product data from Airtable, you can display items based on a user's preferences by applying filters.
 This setup enables your app to leverage both internal and external data for a more personalized experience.
 In this case, the external source acts as your backend, while Adalo takes care of the frontend, giving you the flexibility to manage complex data relationships.